Florentine Diamond: Origins and Habsburg acquisition

 Documented history begins when Jean Baptiste Tavernier, the French jeweller and traveller, saw the stone among the possessions of Ferdinando II de' Medici, Grand Duke of Tuscany in 1657.
-It then passed into the hands of the Habsburgs when the last of the Medicis died through the marriage of Francis III Stephan of Lorraine to Empress Maria Theresa of Austria and was placed in the Habsburg Crown Jewels in the Hofburg in Vienna.
-At the time, it was valued at $750,000.
+It then passed into the hands of the Habsburgs when the last of the Medicis died in 1737, as a result of the marriage of Francis III Stephan of Lorraine to Empress Maria Theresa of Austria, and was placed with the Habsburg Crown Jewels in the Hofburg in Vienna.

 The diamond was set in a hat aigrette and displayed together with other crown jewels in the Imperial Treasury in display case XIII.
-In 1865 the diamond's weight and specificities were properly documented by Dr. Moritz Hoernes, head of the Imperial and Royal Court Mineral Cabinet.
+In 1865, the diamond's weight and specificities were properly documented by Dr. Moritz Hoernes, head of the Imperial and Royal Court Mineral Cabinet.
 A plaster cast was also made.
 A rhinestone model was made at L. Saemann in Paris, with great care taken that the colour tone of the glass replica corresponded as closely as possible to the original stone.
 The colour of the Florentine was described as "wine mixed tenfold with water".
 This historic copy is kept at the Natural History Museum, Vienna.

-After the fall of the Austrian Empire after World War I, the stone by order of Emperor Charles I of Austria was removed from the Imperial Treasury and taken with him into exile.
-The stone was stolen some time after 1918 by a person close to the Imperial family and taken to South America with other gems of the Crown Jewels.
-After this, it was rumoured that the diamond was brought into the United States in the 1920s and was recut and sold.